Avalanche beat Lightning in OT to open Stanley Cup Final

 AP Hockey Writer

-“He’s been playing well lately, and he sure deserves it,” winger Mikko Rantanen said.
-“He has a great shot and overall a nice play.”
+The Avalanche with a fast start how they can use their speed to knock even the most seasoned opponents back on their heels.
+Backstopped by Darcy Kuemper, the no-doubt after all choice to start in goal now that he’s healthy, the penalty kill was aggressive in going a perfect 3 for 3 against the Lightning’s potent power play.

-The game likely wouldn’t have even reached OT if not for big penalty kills by the Avalanche, who were 3 for 3 against Tampa Bay’s potent power play.
-The final kill featured a crucial save by goaltender Darcy Kuemper and a series of clears by Norris Trophy finalist defenseman Cale Makar.
+“We had a great forecheck and we were pretty good on clearing pucks when we had the chance,” forward Artturi Lehkonen said.

-An earlier kill built momentum for Colorado, which opened the scoring on captain Gabriel Landeskog’s goal 40 seconds after Josh Manson’s penalty expired.
-Manson — one of general manager Joe Sakic’s expensive trade deadline pickups — more than made up for a holding the stick minor with some big hits.
+An early penalty kill built momentum for Colorado, which opened the scoring on captain Gabriel Landeskog’s goal 40 seconds after Josh Manson’s penalty expired.
+Manson — one of general manager Joe Sakic’s expensive trade deadline pickups — more than made up for a holding the stick minor with several big hits.

-The Avalanche’s other deadline acquisition also kept up his knack for scoring key goals.
-Artturi Lehkonen had their third goal of the first period after Valeri Nichuskin scored the second as part of a dominant performance all over the ice.
+Lehkone, the Avalanche’s other deadline acquisition, also kept up his knack for scoring key goals.
+He had their third goal of the first period after Valeri Nichuskin scored the second as part of a dominant performance all over the ice.

-“Huge X-factor,” coach ared Bednar said.
+“Huge X-factor,” coach Jared Bednar said.
 “He’s been doing that type of thing for us for a couple years now.”

 Tampa Bay’s latest additions also played a major role, with Nick Paul outracing Colorado defenseman Jack Johnson to a loose puck for a goal in the first that limited the damage and kept the defending champs in the game.
 Brandon Hagel, who has been banged up and was a question mark to play, got beaten to a loose puck by Landeskog, an uncharacteristic goal for reigning playoff MVP Andrei Vasilevskiy to give up by letting the initial shot sneak through under his left arm.